humdrum-tools/humdrum-documentation/tool/humsed/index.md

 that the ampersand (&) in the substitution denotes the matched string found by the target regular expression.)
 The second substitution ` (s/84/8/g)` replaces the string 84 by the string 8.
-In short, tokens such as 4F and 4CC\# will be modified to 8F and 8CC\# respectively \-- whereas tokens such as 2F and 4cc\# will remain unmodified.
-(Note that this command is inadequate if 24th notes (thirty-second note triplets) are present in the input \-- since they will be transformed to 28th notes.)
+In short, tokens such as 4F and 4CC\# will be modified to 8F and 8CC\# respectively &mdash;
+whereas tokens such as 2F and 4cc\# will remain unmodified.
+(Note that this command is inadequate if 24th notes (thirty-second note triplets) are present in the input &mdash; since they will be transformed to 28th notes.)

 The transliteration instruction **(y)** provides a short-cut for